Transformations support the following data types.

 See also Geospatial Data Types.

 The complex data type array[ ] supports each primitive data type, such as array[integer].
-It also supports nesting of data types, for example: array[array[string]].
+It also supports nested arrays, for example: array[array[string]].

-Tip: To view the data type of a unified attribute within a transformation script in Tamr, position your mouse cursor over the attribute name in the script.
+To view the data type of a unified attribute in a transformation script, position your cursor over the attribute name in the script.
 A tip shows the data type.

 The default data type of unified attributes is array[string], even if they contain only one value.